What is the difference between a QR Code and an AR Code?

 -

-- Geolocation Anchoring: Activation of AR content at specific city locations.
+- Geolocation Anchoring: Customize AR content for specific areas in cities.

-- Ultra-wideband Anchoring: Future AR capabilities exemplified by Apple's AirTag.
+- Ultra-wideband Anchoring: Future AR options akin to Apple's AirTag provide advanced solutions.

 Engage Your Audience with AR Codes